 I have had many practice rooms in the past.
 Some have been nicer than others.
 One room had roaches and no heat or air conditioning.
 Another was so small I had to leave my case outside.
 Often I had a mobile practice room that could be on the side of the road, in a parking lot, or at the beach.
-If I had to build my perfect studio the one I’m in now is close to perfect.
+If I had to build my perfect studio, the one I’m in now is nearly perfect.
 I think of my studio as a laboratory for research and development in music-making.
-I’m not a mad scientist, I’m a happy one and I only use my research and experiments for good.
-I produce storytellers of sound here and each person that comes to my lab is a chance to discover something new.
+I’m not a mad scientist, I’m a happy one, and I only use my research and experiments for good.
+I produce storytellers of sound here, and each person that comes to my lab is a chance to discover something new.
 Students get observed as they learn and discover the language of music.
-We collect these observations of our experiences to help ourselves and others, like you.
+We collect these observations of our experiences to help ourselves and others like you.

 A Team Working Together

 My fellow students and I want to discover what goes on when a human sings or plays an instrument.
-That’s right I’m not just an observer, I do research and experiments on myself.
-Together with my team of students, we strive to achieve our goal to excel and grow musically.
-My colleagues in this endeavor range from age four to seventy-four playing many different instruments and singing.
+That’s right.
+I’m not just an observer.
+I do research and experiments on myself.
+Together with my team of students, we strive to achieve our goal of excelling and growing musically.
+My colleagues in this endeavor range from age four to seventy-four, playing many different instruments and singing.
 Teaching private weekly lessons, I get to know each student and how their mind works.
-I see how they learn, and what drives them and keeps them interested.
+I see how they learn and what drives them and keeps them interested.

 Happy Accidents Lead to New Methods

 Teaching many different types of music lessons has led to new methods I’d never have found teaching college students the horn.
-With students of voice, piano, brass, some woodwinds, and guitar, I get to see the same things happen in many ways and I don’t just have students for a four-year plan, I often have them for much longer.
-I feel like an old-time school teacher in a small town.
-I teach the same kids many different subjects until they go off to make it in the world.
+With students of voice, piano, brass, some woodwinds, and guitar, I see the same things happen in many ways, and I don’t just have students for a four-year plan.
+I often have them for much longer and feel like an old-time school teacher in a small town.
+I teach the same kids many subjects until they leave to make it in the world.
 With no set curriculum, I can be fluid and adapt.
 Each student is a new adventure and a chance for me to discover more about what’s going on when we perform music.

 The “Tone-Deaf” Wednesday Brass

 Once upon a time, my Wednesday afternoons started at four o’clock with six brass players that couldn’t match a pitch with the voice.
-Labeled incorrectly by me as tone-deaf, I’d still make sure they’d learn to play more than just the radio.
-They came to me to learn and get better so we got to work.
-We would sing together to activate the storytelling idea, but none of them could sing the correct note.
-When they were in storytelling mode they played better so I kept them singing and occasionally they’d even match a note but for the most part they’d sing dull pitchless sounds.
+Mislabeled by me as tone-deaf, I’d still ensure they’d learn to play more than just the radio.
+They came to me to learn and improve, so we got to work.
+We would sing together to activate the storytelling idea, but none could sing the right note.
+When they were in storytelling mode, they played better, so I kept them singing, and occasionally they’d even match a note, but for the most part, they’d sing dull pitchless sounds.
 I was determined to get them to play anyway and enjoy the band.

 A Tone Deaf Singer Searching for a Cure